eddyerburgh/notes/docs/computer-networking/internet/BGP.md

 ## BGP4 protocol

-BGP works by establishing connections to other BGP routers, known as **BGP peers**.
-BGP peers initially send all their routing information to each other and then send UPDATE messages periodically with any routing changes.
+BGP works by establishing connections to other BGP routers, known as BGP peers. **BGP peers** initially send all their routing information to each other and then send UPDATE messages periodically with any routing changes.
 A BGP router receives UPDATE messages and uses them to rebuild its IP routing table.

 If a route becomes unreachable or a better path becomes available, BGP routers resend information.
-Withdrawn routes are included in the UPDATE messages.

 Most of the complexity in BGP comes from the BGP decision process: the process used to decide which routes should be used when a BGP router receives multiple possible routes for a single prefix.
 BGP uses different metrics to determine which routes should be preferred, such as the number of ASes that a route passes through {% cite Caesar:2005:BRP %}.